aspnet/Blazor.Docs/docs/get-started.md

 1. Install the [.NET Core 2.1 Preview 2 SDK](https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300-preview2).
 1. Install the latest *preview* of [Visual Studio 2017 (15.7)](https://www.visualstudio.com/vs/preview) with the *ASP.NET and web development* workload.
    *Note:* You can install Visual Studio previews side-by-side with an existing Visual Studio installation without impacting your existing development environment.
-1. Install the [ASP.NET Core Blazor Language Services extension](https://go.microsoft.com/fwlink/?linkid=870389) from the Visual Studio Marketplace.
+1. Install the [Blazor Language Services extension](https://go.microsoft.com/fwlink/?linkid=870389) from the Visual Studio Marketplace.

 To create your first project from Visual Studio: